 - The MB&B faculty strongly recommend that students interested in a research career take as much upper-level mathematics as possible, including studies of differential equations, linear algebra, and other applied math topics.
 This mathematical training will strongly enhance students’ ability to perform well in the physical chemistry and biophysics courses that are required for the MB&B major, and will provide training that will be beneficial for the rest of their scientific careers.

 - Many MB&B students take Math 120, which is a pure math course, and thus only indirectly relevant to the applied math used by scientists.
-However, Math 120 is a prerequisite for the applied Math courses offered at Yale that are of greatest benefit to MB&B students.
 The applied math courses we recommend include ENAS 151a, ENAS 194a or b, Physics 301a, Math 222 a or b, and Math 225b.